Implementing a mentoring program for your small business can:

 2. Career Mentors

 A career mentor helps the employee become more engaged.
 They help them see the bigger picture and how their job is helping the company reach their goals.
-They are people who motivate and encourage their employees.
+Additionally, they are people who motivate and encourage their employees.
 A career mentor should be someone who isn’t a direct supervisor.
 They are someone the employee would meet with every month or quarter to get advice and encouragement.
 A career mentor is someone an employee can trust.

 3. Life Mentors

-As employees reach middle or senior stages of their careers, they need someone they can confide in without fear.
+As employees reach the middle or senior stages of their careers, they need someone they can confide in without fear.
 They are someone the employee talks to when trying to make difficult career decisions.
 Life mentors are helping someone make the best decisions about their life, even if it means leaving the company.

 These are people inside or outside of the company who can help an employee with their next steps.
 They typically meet with their life mentors once a year.